 Do you want to motivate your sales team to close more deals and work better together?
 It is every sales team’s dream to break sales records and increase company revenue.
+It’s also part of the sales manager job description.

 It is not impossible to get this done, but it comes down to effective sales management and more specifically, effective communication in sales management.